 Cuba has more than 11,200,000 people, with 75 per cent of them living in urban areas.
 Although the country’s official language is Spanish, most Cubans working in the tourism industry can speak English.
 Lastly, most can also converse in French, Italian, and German.

-Cuba is a long, narrow island stretching 1,200 kilometres from Cabo de San Antonio at its western tip to Punta de Maisí, the eastern tip.
+Cuba is a long, narrow island, stretching 1,200 kilometres from Cabo de San Antonio at its western tip to Punta de Maisí at the eastern tip.
 At its widest point, it measures 210 kilometres; at its narrowest, 32.

 The landscape ranges from semi-arid desert to tropical rainforests.
 While largely flat, Cuba has four major mountain ranges: the Guaniguanico mountains in the west; the central Guamuhaya mountains and Sagua-Baracoa range; and the Sierra Maestra the east.
 The latter boasts the country’s highest peak: Turquino, 1,974 metres.
 The country also has well preserved ecosystems and a diverse biosphere.